How to Survive Christmas Party Season

 Being tactical before your Christmas party can make a huge difference to your chances of staying composed all night long!
 Below are my tried and tested methods that work.

-- Fill up on lean protein before you leave the house, everyone knows drinking on an empty stomach can lead to unwanted dance moves later on the night, but it can also prevent you from going overboard with the food that is being served!
+- Fill up before you leave the house, everyone knows drinking on an empty stomach can lead to unwanted dance moves later on the night, but it can also prevent you from going overboard with the food that is being served!
 I particularly like snacking on Salmon fillets, chicken breast, or eggs before a night out.
 Protein has been shown to improve feelings of satiety compared to fats and carbohydrates, better still, – pair your protein with broccoli, spinach or asparagus – they contain compounds that can speed up the rate at which your liver processes alcohol.
 Remember, eating is not cheating.

 - Buy some Milk Thistle – This natural plant extract has been used for hundreds of years to treat liver problems and thus can help to process the alcohol you are about to consume faster.